What is a Bitcoin L2 (or Layer)?

 Bitcoin Layers

-Bitcoin Layers are separate consensus protocols (and even onchain protocols) that extend utility for BTC the asset or pay fees to Bitcoin miners.
+Bitcoin Layers are separate, offchain protocols that extend utility for BTC the asset or pay fees to Bitcoin miners.
 These protocols include sovereign rollups, sidechains, and more.

 These protocols are becoming increasingly more popular in the Bitcoin community due to limitations around current scaling models.
 They're also modeling their designs after scaling solutions in other ecosystems (e.g. Ethereum).